-EGA110 Instrumental and Analytical Chemistry Credits: 10 Session: 2022/23 January-June
+EGA110 Instrumental and Analytical Chemistry

+Lecturer(s): Dr A Munnangi, Prof E Andreoli, Prof S Margadonna

+Format:

-Pre-requisite Mod n: 2022/23 January-June ules: Co-requisite Mod - Munnangi, Prof S Margadonna r of synchronous session per week r on line, face-to-face, or streaming). - rs worth of asynchronous teaching ions of laboratory experience ct Hours will be delivered through a blend of live activities online and on-campus, and may le, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.
-All Programmes will employ a blended approach to delivery using the Canvas Digital Learning - d self-directed online activity, with live and self-directed on-campus activities each week.
-Students opportunity to engage with online versions of sessions delivered on-campus may also have the o pportainty to engage with online versions of sessions derivered on-earlipus The course will be o delivered as a mixture of synchronous (on line or face to face) and asynchronous sessions.
-It will include lectures, example cl lasses, 2 laboratory sessions, on-line laboratory preparation.
+1 hour of synchronous session per week (either on line, face-to-face, or streaming).
+2 hours worth of asynchronous teaching 2 sessions of laboratory experience

+Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.

+Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
+Students may also have the opportunity to engage with online versions of sessions delivered on-campus lectures, example classes, 2 laboratory sessions, on-line laboratory preparation.

+The course will be delivered as a mixture of synchronous (on line or face to face) and asynchronous sessions.
+It will include

+Assessment:

-Assessment: 2 practical reports for a total weighting of 30% s module deals with the principles and practice of analytical chemistry and gives an introduction to • ant instrumental techniques in analytical chemistry for both qualitative and quantitative analysis ric, titrimetric separation and spectroscopic techniques.
-Module Content: emical analysis and analytical methods.
-General approach; sources and types of errors in analytical g results, error estimates and significant figures. • sis: principles, methods and applications. is: principles, methods, and applications. troscopy.
-Regions of the electromagnetic spectrum and their interactions with atomic and - Absorption, emission and scattering, Beer-Lambert law.
-Deviations from Beer Lamber law. - opy: principles and applications. ues: basic principles and applications. • Atomic absorption n and emission spectroscopy: principles and applications.
-Intended Learning g Outcomes: Technical Outcomes bletion of this module students should: • f a range of analytical techniques from classical gravimetric and volumetric analysis through to bic and separation methods · · nciples of analytical chemistry including estimation of errors in measurements. - ctical experience of analytical chemistry.
-I I I I I I I I I I I I I I I I I I I Accreditation Outco - nderstanding of scientific principles and methodology necessary to underpin their education in their ine, to enable appreciation of its scientific and engineering context, and to support their - levant historical, current and future developments and technologies (SM1b) ir work to technical and non-technical audiences (D6) elevant practical and laboratory skills (P3) Assessment: Examination 1 (70%) Laboratory work (15%) Laboratory work (15%) Examination (Resit instrument) (70%) Resit Assessment: Examination (Resit instrument) (70%) Resit Assessment: Laboratory work (15%) Laboratory work (15%)
+Examination 70%, 2 practical reports for a total weighting of 30%

+Module Aims: This module deals with the principles and practice of analytical chemistry and gives an introduction to a number of important instrumental techniques in analytical chemistry for both qualitative and quantitative analysis including: gravimetric, titrimetric separation and spectroscopic techniques.

+- Introduction to chemical analysis and analytical methods.
+General approach; sources and types of errors in analytical chemistry; reporting results, error estimates and significant figures. - Gravimetric analysis: principles, methods and applications. - Titrimetric analysis: principles, methods, and applications. - Principles of spectroscopy.
+Regions of the electromagnetic spectrum and their interactions with atomic and molecular species.
+Absorption, emission and scattering, Beer-Lambert law.
+Deviations from Beer Lamber law. - UV-Vis spectroscopy: principles and applications. - Separation techniques: basic principles and applications. - Atomic absorption and emission spectroscopy: principles and applications.

+On successful completion of this module students should:

+- have knowledge of a range of analytical techniques from classical gravimetric and volumetric analysis through to modern spectroscopic and separation methods - understand the principles of analytical chemistry including estimation of errors in measurements. - have acquired practical experience of analytical chemistry.

+Accreditation Outcomes (AHEP)

+- Knowledge and understanding of scientific principles and methodology necessary to underpin their education in their engineering discipline, to enable appreciation of its scientific and engineering context, and to support their understanding of relevant historical, current and future developments and technologies (SM1b) - Communicate their work to technical and non-technical audiences (D6) - Ability to apply relevant practical and laboratory skills (P3)

+Laboratory work (15%)

+Laboratory work (15%)